-Many of the Next Generation Project fellows have served in positions of responsibility in the Obama Administration, including Colin Kahl, who served as Deputy Assistant Secretary of Defense for the Middle East; Vikram Singh, who served as Senior Defense Adviser to the Afpak Special Envoy, State Department; and Sharon Burke, currently Director of Operational Energy Plans and Programs at the Defense Department.
+Next Generation Project fellows have gone on to serve in wide variety of foreign policy positions, including Colin Kahl, who served as Deputy Assistant Secretary of Defense for the Middle East; Vikram Singh, who serves as Deputy Assistant Secretary of Defense for South and Southeast Asia; and Sharon Burke, currently Assistant Secretary of Defense for Operational Energy Plans and Programs at the Defense Department.

 The Next Generation Project: The Foundations of Power in the 21st Century?
 Technology, Finance, and Innovation